ROCm/HIP/docs/how-to/performance_guidelines.rst

 -------------------------------------------------------------------------------
-Synchronization ensures that all threads within a block have completed their computations and memory accesses before moving forward, which is critical when threads are dependent on the results of other threads.
+Synchronization ensures that all threads within a block have completed their computations and memory accesses before moving forward, which is critical when threads depend on the results of other threads.
 However, synchronization can also lead to performance overhead, as it requires threads to wait, potentially leading to idle GPU resources.

 ``__syncthreads()`` is used to synchronize all threads in a block, ensuring that all threads have reached the same point in the code and that shared memory